telerik/blazor-docs/components/grid/export/events.md

     * `Field` - provides the data bound field of the column.

-* `Data` - `IEnumerable<object>` - you can assign a custom collection of data to be exported to excel such as the selected items in the Grid.
+* `Data` - `IEnumerable<object>` - assign a custom collection of data to be exported to Excel, for example only the selected items in the Grid.

 * `isCancelled` -  `bool` - you can cancel the OnBeforeExcel event by setting the `isCancelled` field to `true`.